listlessbird/poland-ai-ts-workshop/README.md

 - May include detailed breakdowns of concepts covered in the exercise
 - Useful for deeper understanding of the topics

-## 📖 Exercise Instructions

-Inside each `problem/` and `explainer/` folder, you'll find a `readme.md` file that contains:

-- **Clear objectives**: What you'll learn from this exercise
-- **Step-by-step instructions**: How to complete the exercise
-- **Code examples**: Starter code with TODOs to fill in
-- **Expected outcomes**: What you should see when you run the solution

 ## 🛠️ Workshop Flow

 1. **Start with the problem**: Navigate to the `problem/` folder and read the `readme.md`
 2. **Work through the exercise**: Follow the instructions and implement the solution
 3. **Test your solution**: Run the exercise to see if it works as expected
 4. **Compare with solution**: If there's a solution, check the `solution/` folder when you're done

-## 🎯 Learning Objectives

-By the end of this workshop, you'll be able to:

-- Build AI applications with TypeScript
-- Implement various AI patterns and architectures
-- Work with different AI providers and models
-- Create memory systems for AI applications
-- Build multi-agent systems
-- Implement human-in-the-loop workflows
-- Evaluate and test AI systems
-- Monitor and debug AI applications

 ## 📞 Support